peterlacko/gooddata-ui/docs/time_over_time_comparison.md

 **Period**: defined by global [date filters](filter_visual_components.html#date-filter) referenced by the date data set URI or identifier in the derived measure definition (if no global date filter is defined, the derived measure returns the same data as the master measure)

-To add a PP derived measure to an insight, use the following `PreviousPeriodMeasureDefinition` structure  (for the full TypeScript definition, see [this code section](https://github.com/gooddata/gooddata-typings/blob/v2.3.0/src/AFM.ts#L46)):
+To add a PP derived measure to a visualization, use the following `PreviousPeriodMeasureDefinition` structure  (for the full TypeScript definition, see [this code section](https://github.com/gooddata/gooddata-typings/blob/v2.3.0/src/AFM.ts#L46)):

 ```javascript
 // Type: IMeasure